 Live Action TV

 - Discussed in Man Up where Kenny's worst fear is a badger with the face of a man, a madger.

 Mythology and Religion

-- The Book of Revelation contains descriptions of locusts who have the bodies of lions, tails of scorpions, and faces of men.
+- The Book of Revelation contains descriptions of locusts who have the bodies of lions, tails of scorpions, and faces of men (which incidentally makes them resemble manticores).
 As well, the cherubs (not to be confused with putti, winged babies of Renaissance art) are said to have the face of a man as well as those of an ox, lion, and eagle.
 While angels are not exactly beasts, their description tends to make them Eldritch Abominations at best.

 - A few examples from mythology around the world:

 - Buraq: A winged horse from Persian/Arabic mythology, sometimes portrayed with a human head.
 The Prophet Muhammed is said to have used one as a steed.

 - Lammasu: Creature from Assyrian mythology with a bull's or lion's body, a man's head, and eagle's wings.

 - Manticore: A human head, lion's body, and the tail of either a dragon or a scorpion.
 Sometimes portrayed with wings.
 This being was originally from Persian Mythology, but also spread to be a creature mentioned in some European lores.